apache/skywalking-satellite/docs/en/setup/examples/transmit-log-to-kafka/README.md

-# Transmit protocol from agent
+# Transmit Log to Kafka

 Using Satellite to receive the SkyWalking log protocol from agent, and transport data to the Kafka Topic.